 - Features an adaptable layout on the inpatient unit that provides private space for individuals who require a quieter and more secluded setting.

-The new Patient Care Center will cost $17 million, a portion of which will be raised through fundraising.
-The new center is expected to open in the summer of 2013.
+The new Patient Care Center cost $17 million, a portion of which has been raised through fundraising.